Luis F. Madera

 Wherever I go,

-longing for you to quickly expand
+longing for you to swiftly expand

 your blessings and your joy.